duckietown/book-opmanual-duckiebot/src/setup/02-software/sw-introduction.md

 :keywords: Duckietown, Duckiebot, computer setup, set up, preparation, base station, getting started
 ```

-In this chapter instructions are provided to set up the software needed to work with Duckietown.
+This chapter describes how to install software needed to work with Duckietown.

 ```{needget}
 * A computer with at least `50 GB` of free space running [Ubuntu 22.04 or newer](setup-computer).